 - The estimated value of the property that is to be probated

 - Details about the property located in any other state

 - Details about the debts left by the deceased, if any

 - Contact details of the attorney hired as Personal Representative.

 You would certainly not like such details to come in public court record permanently.
 Sometimes, the information can be misused by scammers and creditors to harass the heirs or the attorney.

 How to Avoid Probate?

 The best way to avoid probate and make life peaceful for your heirs is to get in touch with a trustworthy Estate Planning attorney in Florida.
-Depending on your estate and how you wish to distribute your estate amongst your loved ones, your attorney will guide you on how you can possibly avoid probate.
+Depending on your estate and how you wish to distribute your estate amongst your loved ones, your attorney will guide you on how you can possibly avoid probate in Florida.